-The 2012 Yamaha Roadliner S doesn’t come with a whole lot of changes compared to the previous models, and that might be a good thing.
+The 2012 Yamaha Roadliner S->ke1808 doesn't come with a whole lot of changes compared to the previous models, and that might be a good thing.
 It still has that unmistakable neo-streamline design that gives it a completely distinctive look.
-Add a long and low aluminum frame that provides great looks and light handling with one of the biggest engines on the market, and you have a bike that’s definitely worth your hard-earned money.
+Add a long and low aluminum frame that provides great looks and light handling with one of the biggest engines on the market, and you have a bike that's definitely worth your hard-earned money.
 Speaking about a few features of the bike, the sculpted seat provides an excellent place to sit on long rides.
 The Roadliner S also gets plenty of chrome treatment, including the chrome switchgear, front brake and clutch master cylinders and levers, the belt guard, fork and fork covers, handlebar clamps, a shifter, a front pulley cover, various engine covers, a rear fender stay, and polished wheels.

 The Roadliner S will also be carrying a 1,854cc air-cooled, pushrod V-twin engine that produces great thrust at any speed.
 That’s added to a twin-bore downdraft electronic fuel injection, providing optimum engine efficiency and throttle response in the widest possible range of conditions.
 Despite the monster engine, Roadliner S achieves an estimated fuel economy of 42 mpg with a fuel tank that holds 4.5 gallons of gas.